The top of a cake with hot pink roses, napkins and spoons.

 Remove all flowers and greens, then with a spatula, I'd suggest scraping the top layer of frosting off before cutting and serving.
 The flowers are for decorative purposes only.

-The cake with fresh flowers on a cake stand. there are cloth napkins, plates and silver spoons.
+The cake with fresh flowers on a cake stand.
+There are cloth napkins, plates and silver spoons.

 If you are not into baking cakes, consider asking the bakery to bake a plain white frosted cake for you to decorate.
 You can then make your way over to the floral department and buy some non-toxic flowers for your design!
 This cake has a $6.99 bunch of spray roses, a $3.99 African violet plant, and a $3.99 ivy plant.
 A florist would charge well over $50 to design this exact cake!
 You got this!